 Valdone Arffa is an active performer, collaborative pianist, and teacher.
 A native of Lithuania, Valdone Arffa is a graduate of National M.K.Čiurlionis School of Arts in Vilnius where she studied piano performance with Albina Siksniute.
 After winning the competition to attend the United World College of the Adriatic, she continued her studies in piano and chamber music with Igor Cognolato at the International Chamber Music School of Trio di Trieste, in Duino, Italy.
 Ms. Arffa graduated summa cum laude with bachelor’s degrees in Classical Piano Performance and Music Education from Chicago College of Performing Arts at Roosevelt University, where she studied with Dr. Ludmila Lazar.
+She earned her Masters in Music degree in Piano Performance at Texas State University with Dr. Jason Kwak and Dr. Daria Rabotkina.
 She also holds a bachelor's degree in Psychology from Oberlin College.
-She is currently working on her master's degree in Piano performance at Texas State University, under the tutelage of Dr. Jason Kwak.

 Ms. Arffa is a passionate collaborator, specializing in vocal repertoire.
 She regularly performs with soloists and choirs.
 She was the accompanist for the Northbrook Community Choir, and Treble Choir at Texas State University.
 In the summer of 2018, she was accepted and participated in the Orvieto Musica Festival in Italy, where she was one of the two pianists who performed with the Art Song and Intensive String program participants.
 In the fall 2019 she performed in "Rudolph Ganz Festival" in a piano duo with pianist Alyssa Conde.
 In the summer 2019, she was accepted and participated in the "Source Song" festival in Minneapolis, MN as part of the duo with mezzo-soprano Micah Gleason.